Electing One Root Port (on each Non RB)

 Tie Breaker:

-• As mentioned earlier that to prevent loop STP puts an interface either in Forwarding or Blocking mode.
+As mentioned that to prevent loop STP puts an interface either in Forwarding or Blocking mode.
 To do that it elects a RB first then Elect Root Port on each Non RB.

 Root Port leads to Root Bridges directly.